 Associate Director of Technology

-The Associate Director of Technology will partner with the Director of Technology to co-manage our department and will play a vital role in the development and execution of KIPP Bay Area’s region-wide IT strategies, goals, and initiatives.
-In this role, they will supervise, mentor and coach a team of IT technicians responsible for providing technical support and services to students and staff across several KIPP schools.
+The Senior Manager (Associate Director) of Technology will partner with the Director of Technology to co-manage our department and will play a vital role in the development and execution of KIPP region-wide IT strategies, goals, and initiatives.
+In this role, they will supervise, mentor, and coach a team of IT technicians responsible for providing technical support and services to students and staff across several KIPP schools.
 They will also lead or assist with projects and efforts to improve IT services and administration.
 The ideal candidate will have demonstrated success in managing and executing IT infrastructure projects of varying size and scale, as well as experience managing people.

-This position will report to the Director of Technology and is based in our downtown Oakland office with occasional travel to our schools around the Bay Area.
+This position will report to the Director of Technology and is based in our downtown Oakland office with frequent travel to our schools around Northern California.

 - Manage a High-performing Helpdesk Team